ByGONCA/ByGonca/README.md

 ## 👋・Hi i'm Gonca

-Welcome to my Github, I'm **Gonca**, a Portuguese developer, I'm learning JavaScript, Node.js, HTML, CSS and LUA.
+Welcome to my Github, I'm **Gonca**, a Portuguese developer, I'm learning JavaScript and HTML.
-By the way, I'm mainly "specialized" in discord bots and making Fivem Servers.
+By the way, I'm mainly "specialized" in discord bots.

 Below more information!